-- Target is broken or flawed.
+- Target was born broken

 These armies are injecting an ideology that is only successful when it results in inner abandonment.
 They successfully attach to us when we submit to an external authority for guidance.
 This implant shorts out the already subtle authority felt in one’s own core intuition.
 Both armies require and reward proselytization.
 Both armies use shame and self-doubt to control their followers.

 This war in our mind is also fractal.
 The tribe outside our mind is tormented in the same way.
 Controls from religion and higher education attempt to subdue our tribal intuition in the same way and for the same reasons.
 These societal forces compete to be our mind’s captain.
-Before this mental serfdom we were pagans naked in the forest.
+Before this mental serfdom we were naked in the forest.
 We dipped ourselves in stag blood because we felt an urge to change.
 These rituals birthed new identities that we pulled from deep inside us.
 We were rising from the power of our own mojo.
 We were climbing the totem of our individual life’s journey.
-Our identity was a fountain that kept bubbling up “I am!”
+Our identity was a fountain that kept bubbling up shouting “I AM!”
 We were explosive, imaginary, and ever-changing.
 We fucked in public.
 We policed ourselves with unabashed correction.
 Justice was brutal and subjective.
 The tribe was self-correcting every minute, day-after-day.
-Dissonance had yet to be discovered nor invented.
+Dissonance had yet to be discovered or invented.
 The tribe spoke clearly.
 The tribe forgave instantly.
 Hidden agendas were choked out of the group like voodoo.
 Politeness could be mistaken for deceit.